State Railway of Thailand: Ban Phai - Nakhon Phanom

+Suphan Buri to Ban Phachi Junction

+This line will link Suphan Buri’s short branch line with the national network at Ban Phachi, enabling freight and passenger transport across regions without passing through Bangkok.
+It will be 65.5km long and get 4 new stations and 2 container yards.

 Station demolition

-The SRT board approved a plan to demolish and rebuild 298 stations, two billion baht each, as part of the track duplication, also gone would be the unique vanilla and maroon paints scheme Southern Line stations to the south would be painted blue, symbolizing the sea, and Northern Line stations to the north would be painted green, symbolizing forests.
+The SRT board has approved a plan to demolish and rebuild 298 stations, six million baht each, as part of the track duplication.
+As of August 2019, the SRT board announced that the unique vanilla and maroon paints scheme would be replaced in the reconstructions of the stations with designs that "reflect local identities".
+Southern Line stations to the south would be painted blue, symbolizing the sea, and Northern Line stations to the north would be painted green, symbolizing forests.

-High Speed Railways
+High speed railways

 Northern HSR: Bangkok–Phitsanulok–Chiang Mai (Japanese-Thai project)

 Japan would provide Shinkansen technology for a high-speed rail link between Bangkok and the northern city of Chiang Mai.
 Phase 1 would connect Bangkok to Phitsanulok.
 It is estimated to cost 280 billion baht.
 Seven stations are planned for this segment: Bang Sue, Don Mueang, Ayutthaya, Lopburi, Nakhon Sawan, Phichit, and Phitsanulok.
 To reduce costs, Thai authorities have proposed reducing the number of stations, but the Japan International Cooperation Agency (JICA) has rejected this suggestion on the grounds that it defeats the original purpose of the project.
 This portion of the route was scheduled to be submitted to the Thai cabinet for financial approval in August 2018.

 After an initial cooperation agreement was signed in 2015, the Thai government formally requested the technical and financial assistance of the Japanese government in late-2016 for the building of the Northern HSR line to Chiang Mai.
 The Japanese completed a feasibility study which estimated that the project will cost 420 billion baht to build.

 A feasibility study by JICA in mid-2018 reported that the train as planned would run at a loss.
 JICA's study projects only 10,000 passengers per day on the route, as opposed to the 30,000 per day forecasted in the original planning proposals.
 To be profitable from ticket sales would require 50,000 fares per day.

 The Thai government announced in September 2019 that it may cancel Bangkok-Chiang Mai high-speed rail project after private investors declined to invest.
 The cost of the 670 kilometre line is estimated to be 400 billion baht.
 Japan has turned down the project as a bad investment due to low passenger projections.